What Is a Secured Card?

 There are a few things to look out for when using secured cards:

 - Watch out for extremely high fees that cost you more than you’re getting in return.
 Avoid cards that ask for “processing” or “application” fees.
 Compare annual fees and interest rates (APRs) to find the best option.

-- Make sure the credit company reports to all three major credit reporting bureaus, so you’re getting recognition for your efforts.
-Also find out if the card will be reported as secured (which isn’t as helpful as if it’s just reported as a credit card).
+- Make sure the credit card issuer reports to all three major credit reporting bureaus, so you’re getting recognition for your efforts.

 - Ask about interest—the kind you earn on a deposit account.
 Since your money has been deposited into an account, it should be earning some level of interest, usually along the lines of what a savings account would earn.